Midohajhouj/ToolsInstaller/README.md

 ## ❗ Disclaimer

 Use it responsibly.
 I am not responsible for any damage, loss of data, or coffee spills resulting from its use.

-This script is *Coded by MIDO777*.
+---

+*<p align="center"> Coded by <a href="https://github.com/Midohajhouj">MIDO777</a> </p>*